StarterInc/StackGen/README.md

 #### Resources

-Using Starter Ignite, you should experience a significant boost in productivity when building database applications and services.

-The benefits of declaring your Object and API definitions in a human-readable text file format, and regenerating as much of the "plumbing" code as possible when changes are made, become even more compelling as application complexity increases.
+The benefits of declaring your Object and API definitions in a human-readable text file format, and regenerating as much code as possible when changes are made, is even more compelling as application complexity increases.

-Build on robust, industry-standard libraries and platforms such as Swagger CodeGen Apache Spring, and MyBatis ORM, Starter Ignite aims to give you a solid foundation for building sophisticated and secure applications for any purpose.